 Dayton Fire District

-Fire Chief Bret Putman is a 30 year veteran of the force.
-Assistant Fire Chief, Larry Finnicum is a 25 year veteran with fire and rescue experience.
+Fire Chief Bret Putman is a 40-year veteran of the force.
+Assistant Fire Chief John Tish is a 25-year veteran with fire and rescue experience.

 The main Fire Station is located on Ferry Street in the center of town.
-There are two sub-stations as well, servicing Grand Island and Hopewell.
+There are two sub-stations, servicing Grand Island and Hopewell.

-The Dayton Fire fleet consists of more than a dozen vehicles including five Class A Pumpers, two 1600 gallon Water Tenders, one 3,000 gallon Water Tender, one Emergency Medical Rescue Vehicle and two Brush Trucks, one air Truck and a Command Vehicle.
+The Dayton Fire fleet consists of more than a dozen vehicles including four Type 1 Engines, two 1600-gallon Water Tenders, one 3,000-gallon Water Tender, one Emergency Medical Rescue Vehicle, three Brush Trucks, one air rig, and two Command Vehicles.

 INTERESTED IN BECOMING A DAYTON FIREFIGHTER VOLUNTEER?

 To become a volunteer firefighter, you will need more than just a desire to help your community.
 You will need courage, dedication and a willingness to learn new skills and challenges.
-If you think you qualify for this kind of challenge, applications can be obtained at the Fire Department Office or at Dayton City Hall.
+If you think you qualify for this kind of challenge, applications can be obtained at the Fire Department or online here.

 Dayton Fire District Volunteer Application Form